 The program requires that each student develop a portfolio.
-The portfolio is an organized collection of evidence concerning a students' knowledge and competencies.
+The portfolio is an organized collection of evidence concerning a students' knowledge and competencies reflecting the increasing training level of the students across the program.
 The portfolio should include samples of work related to program goals and objectives that have been completed throughout the student's doctoral training at USC.
 These goals can be found on pages 13-14 of the Student Handbook.
 Annually, students should provide a current vita, clinical log, and work samples from courses, practicum, and assistantships as appropriate.
 Work samples can include psychological reports, case studies of interventions, in-service presentations, thesis and dissertation materials, research publications and presentations, teacher ratings, examinations (including comprehensive examination responses), and supervisor feedback.

 The portfolio should be in a three-ring binder of appropriate size and stored in the Graduate Student Services Coordinator's office in the Psychology Department.
-Materials should be organized by program goals, separated by tabs.
+Materials should be organized by program and student goals each year and separated by tabs.
 Students should meet with their mentors annually to review their portfolios.
 Students who do not provide updated portfolios annually will not be determined to be making appropriate academic progress during their annual evaluation.
 A provisional review of the completed portfolio will occur in the spring of year four of the degree program.
 Final review will be completed following internship and prior to graduation (see Appendix Y for detailed information).